What’s the business value of a video? Seven reasons why you should showcase your business with a video.

 This blog is written to answer the most frequently asked question of McCabe Marketing – “What’s the business value of a video?”
-There is “staying power” in a marketing video, and it generates more leads, more sales, and more profits for small business owners.
+There is “staying power” in a marketing video.
+It generates more leads, more sales and more profits for small business owners.

 Are you old enough to remember when someone asked if you had a fax machine?
 Then you were asked for your fax number.
 The assumption was you had one.
 Today, people just ask for your website address and if you don’t have one – you feel you have to justify it.